-Sales tax in California is 7.5 percent, and rises to 9 percent in Alameda County, including the City of Oakland.
+The sales tax in California is 7.5 percent, and rises to 9 percent in Alameda County, including the City of Oakland.
 ZIP Codes in the East Bay start with the digits 945, 946, 947 and 948.
 The Area Code for the inner East Bay region is 510, the outer region 925.

 The official address of the Coliseum is 7000 Coliseum Way.
 If you're driving in (either having come all the way across the country by car, or from your hotel in a rental), there are 4 major lots, and going clockwise from the north of the stadium they are A, B, C and D, each corresponding with an entry gate at the stadium.
 Parking is $20 for A's games, $30 for the Warriors, and $35 for the Raiders.

 If you're coming from the BART station, there will be a walkway over San Leandro Street, which may remind you of the walkway from the Willets Point station into the parking lot of Shea Stadium and its successor Citi Field.
 (Hopefully, it won't be as creepy as the Meadowlands' walkway over Route 120 from the Giants Stadium side of the parking lot to the Arena.)
 That will drop you off at the due east side of the Coliseum, dead center field.